-Although the real work doesn’t start until the first of each Kickstart Moderation Month, there are some things you can do beforehand to make your Kickstart Moderation month more enjoyable and as a result, more successful.
+Have you signed up for one of MM’s Moderation Month and feel like a kid on the first day of school with no school supplies?
+There are some things you can do beforehand to make your MM Moderation Month course more enjoyable and as a result, more successful.

-- Make a list of activities you’d like to pursue during Kickstart Moderation.
+- Make a list of activities you’d like to pursue during the course.
 You will likely discover that drinking took up more time than you thought, plus you’ll have more energy.
 Dust off that guitar or running shoes and break out the knitting needles and paintbrushes-keeping our hands busy keeps them from missing the feel of a drink in them.

-- Start a drinking diary or start using a drink counting app such as Cutback Coach so you can accurately track the change in your drinking habit.
-This may sound like an insignificant task but the Addiction Research Foundation in Ontario, one of the most highly regarded in the English-speaking world, rate this strategy as one of the most important in their progress.
+- Start a drinking diary or start using a drink counting app such as Sunnyside so you can accurately track the change in your drinking habit.
+This may sound like an insignificant task but the Addiction Research Foundation in Ontario, one of the most highly regarded in the English-speaking world, rate this strategy as one of the most important.
 (Responsible Drinking Handbook; Rotgers, Kern, & Hoetzel; pg.
 133) You might be surprised to find that just actively keeping track reduces your drinking without any conscious effort to drink less .

 Too many times we dwell on the times we don’t obtain our goals, a tracking system of some type will give us a more accurate picture of progress.

 - Perform a cost analysis of your drinking.
 Yes, write down how much you spend on alcohol each month-this is one of the most tangible measurements of a change in our drinking habit.
-But, also write down the effect drinking has had on your personal and professional life.
+(Sunnyside starts tracking this for you when you sign up) But, also write down the effect drinking has had on your personal and professional life.
 How has it affected your relationships?
 Your work performance?
 Your own enjoyment of life?
 What benefit do you get from drinking?
 We wouldn’t be here if we didn’t think there were some benefits.
 What’s the downside of your drinking?
 What benefit do you hope to achieve with moderation?
-Don’t spend too much time on the negatives of the past here, focus on the positive benefits you hope to obtain-this is more powerful (See next assignment).
+Don’t spend too much time on the negatives of the past here, focus on the positive benefits you hope to obtain-this is more powerful (See next assignment)